top of page

 00:00 / 03:13

-Song written by Sammy Khan for Bette Midler that Donna provided the guide track for.
+Song written by Sammy Khan for Bette Midler.
+Donna was hired to provide the guide track.

 The Kansas City Years